 The year 1990 brought a new gift to the world at large when computer scientists from CERN set up the first successful connection between a web browser and a server, setting the blueprint for the internet as we know it today.
 It would take several years after this date for the internet to be adopted by more than just scientists, and it would only happen thanks to a tireless push from the scientists who marked this first Christmas Day achievement.

 1991: USSR President Gorbachev resigns

 Christmas 1991 marked a new phase for world politics when USSR President Mikhail Gorbachev announced his resignation from his position, and the fall of the Soviet Union was confirmed.
 His 10-minute televised speech focused on the successes he'd brought to the region, including strides in human rights, before ceding control of the government to Boris Yeltsin, functionally ending the Cold War.

 1992: The US feeds starving Somalians

-The story of U.S. involvement in the conflict in Somalia is a complicated one that analysts and military officials are still trying to sort out today.
-However, that doesn’t mean there wasn’t some unabashed good that came from the situation, namely the Christmas Day mission to deliver grain to starving Somalis struggling with famine.
+The story of U.S. involvement in the Somalia conflict is a complicated one that analysts and military officials are still trying to sort out today.
+However, that doesn't mean there wasn't some unabashed good that came from the situation, namely the Christmas Day mission to deliver grain to starving Somalis struggling with famine.

 1993: The Beanie Baby craze takes the world by storm